Selecting the Shop Owner Account - Ganache provides ten, MetaMask only its current selection.

 Those applications can then interact with the In-App Pro Shop smart contracts to allow users to purchase items, which are minted as ERC-721 non-fungible tokens.

-A small percentage (3%) of each sale goes to the Franchise Owner Futurescale, Inc., and the rest is immediately available for withdrawal by the Shop Owner.
+A configurable percentage of each sale goes to the Franchise Owner (the contract deployer), and the rest is immediately available for withdrawal by the Shop Owner.
+Anyone can create a Shop, and so the system demonstrates an Ethereum-based franchise revenue model.

 In-App purchases are an undeniably huge potential revenue stream for any game or application.
 Consider that Fortnite sold over 1 billion dollars in in-game purchases in less than a year from it’s inception.